-3. Department of New Testament
+2. New Testament

 NT 700.
 New Testament Theology (3 credits)

 The course is a study of the major theological themes and nuances of the New Testament writings with considerations to the unity and diversity among the writings.
 Research papers and exposition of selected passages, and class presentations are required to students.